 About the Object

-This three-color Cochiti polychrome storage jar features white slip with black and red painted decoration.
+This three-color Powhogeh polychrome storage jar features white slip with black and red painted decoration.
 The oval-like shape of this grandiose storage jar opens with a small and chipped rim.
 Below the red rim are two framing lines that can also be found on the shoulder and base of the jar.
 The surface decoration contains a variety of motifs illustrated in black.
 Some designs include wavering lines, multiple leaf-like formations, and patterns of triangles.

 Additional Information